Skip to content

 Advance innovative research and collaborations that prevent or reduce tobacco use and the impact of tobacco-related diseases among California’s priority groups (see a list of priority groups under Research Award).

-TRDRP supports research projects and collaborations from California universities and non-profit, community-based organizations with capacity to conduct research in diverse communities that prevent or reduce tobacco use and the impact of tobacco-related diseases among California’s priority groups.
+TRDRP supports research projects and collaborations from California institutions of higher learning and non-profit, community-based organizations with capacity to conduct research in diverse communities that aims to prevent or reduce tobacco use and the impact of tobacco-related diseases among California’s tobacco priority groups.
 Applicants are encouraged to address the social, structural, and addictive correlates of tobacco use and related disease, as well as educational and clinical interventions to reduce the deleterious effects from all forms of nicotine delivery systems across all age groups.
-Research from the social, behavioral, and public health sciences that provide evidence to battle nicotine addiction and the predatory marketing of the tobacco industry to diverse communities is needed.
-Partners in community settings including schools, clinics, community nonprofit organizations, and multi-unit housing sites are prime collaborators for this research effort.
+Research from the social, behavioral, and public health sciences that provides evidence to battle nicotine addiction and the predatory marketing practices of the tobacco and nicotine industry is needed.
+Partners in community settings including schools, clinics, tribes, tribal organizations, community nonprofit organizations, and multi-unit housing sites are prime collaborators for this research effort.

 The program also aims to solicit proposals for research that will have a major impact in developing, implementing, or testing strategies to prevent, reduce, or eliminate racial or ethnic disparities in tobacco use or tobacco-related morbidity and mortality.
 We encourage applications that conceptualize race as a social construct and use measures of race and ethnicity that allow for comparisons across studies, with an emphasis on the commercial, structural, and social inequities affecting the health of priority populations in California.
 Similarly, we encourage the use of innovative strategies for conceptualizing and measuring sexual and gender identity, geographic context, economic status, and other characteristics of individuals who experience tobacco-related health disparities.
 Research that allows for intersectional approaches in data analysis and interpretation is critical for producing research findings that reflect the lived experience of individuals affected by tobacco-related health disparities.
 Research that is embedded in California communities, reflects the lived experiences of community members, and fosters community scientist training focused on tobacco prevention and control will ensure more rapid advances in this impact-driven scientific area.
 As such, TRDRP continues to solicit projects across the full spectrum of community engagement through Core Award mechanisms and Community-Partnered Participatory Research Award (CPPRA) mechanisms to support collaborative community-partnered investigative teams in the conduct of research that address issues prioritized by the community.